ypalnati/GatorGiveaway/Sprint4.md

 # Sprint 4 - Final Sprint

 ## Description of your application - 200 words max
-##Idea
-Generally, all the giveaways and sales of old stuff happen in WhatsApp groups.
-There are many groups, and it's very hard to keep track of those groups and posts.
 - GatorGiveaway is a common platform for users to sell their items/belongings and also to buy items they need.
 Its like ebay platform for UF students
-- This is developed as a web application portal using ReactJS as front end and GoLang to write backend services.
+- This is developed as a web application portal using ReactJS as front end and GoLang to write backend services

 #### Technical Infrastructure leveraged in this project
 - AWS S3 for block storage of images/files
-- AWS EC2 for deploying backend services to remote server
+- Azure Virtual Machine for deploying backend services to remote server
 - Git Hub pages for deploying UI to remote server
 - GORM for persistance framework in GoLang
 - GIN for webservice framework in GoLang